 What’s in a Business Credit Report?

-- Basic details about your business, such as:
+- Basic details about your business:

 - Company name

 - Names of any parents or subsidiaries

 - Names of key personnel

 - Type of company

 - Financial information about your interactions with banks, creditors and suppliers, such as the following:

 - How long you’ve held accounts

 - Past due accounts